 Assume that you will be able to return home

-Even though we are forced to leave our home, we never forget about our roots and we are a generation that was thought to never give up hope.
+Even though we are forced to leave our home, we never forget about our roots.
+Our generation was thought to never give up hope.
 We are used to rebuild our lives even during the darkest of times.
-This culture is well embedded in our hearts and minds, and no matter how hard something hits us, we always find the strength to recover.
+This culture is well embedded in our hearts and minds.
+No matter how hard something hits us, we always find the strength to recover.
 However, the reality of a large scale disaster can change our plans for good and hurricane Katrina was a clear example of how people can lose it all.
-Once a disaster has put things in motion, you should assume that you won’t be able to go back and you should have options, in case this scenario unfolds.
-You will have to rely on a bug out location, distant relatives or places you know well (like the city you grew up in).
+Once a disaster has put things in motion, you should assume that you won’t be able to go back.
+You should always have options, in case this scenario unfolds.
+At some point, you will have to rely on a bug out location, distant relatives or places you know well (like the city you grew up in).

 Thinking you can fuel up as you go

-Fuel will become a key ingredient in your bugging out plan and not understanding the capacity and range of your vehicle will leave you stranded.
+Fuel will become a key ingredient in your bugging out plan.
+Failing to understand the capacity and range of your vehicle will leave you stranded.
 You should have extra fuel in your car in the event none is available en route.
 You should fill up spare cans in case you need to take alternative routes or chose alternative destinations based on how the situation develops.
 Your car should be prepped for emergency situations and it should function properly during both highway and off-road traveling.
-The same goes for the fuel you put in your body and you should have enough of it to last you for the trip, but also after if you don’t have a cache or bug out location.
+The same goes for the fuel you put in your body and you should have enough of it.
+The supplies should last for the entire trip, but also after if you don’t have a cache or bug out location.

 Related article: Prepping your car for an emergency escape